duhdugg/preaction-cms/README.md

 ## Preaction CMS

-Preaction CMS is a barebones, developer-friendly Content Management System built on top of simple JavaScript libraries.
+Preaction CMS is a barebones Content Management System built on top of simple JavaScript libraries.
+It is intended to be friendly to users, administrators, and developers.

+This is currently under heavy development in preparation for the v3 Beta release.
+[View the TODO list here](TODO-v3.md).

 ### Running